python-tinker/fluidstate/README.rst

 A Fluidstate state machine must have one initial state and at least one other additional state.

-A state may have before and after callbacks, for running some code on state *before* and *after*, respectively.
+A state may have pre and post callbacks, for running some code on state *on_entry* and *on_exit*, respectively.
 These params can be method names (as strings), callables, or lists of method names or callables.